nicolacimmino/PLC-14500/assembler/examples/programmers_guide.md

 ![example_3](../../documentation/ex3_latch.png)

-`START` is our start button and `STOP` the stop button. `MOTOR` is, you guessed it the motor.
+`START` is our start button and `STOP` the stop button. `MOTOR` is, you guessed it, the motor.
 Things get interesting with `RUN`.
 This is not an actual button or actuator, this represents what you would achieve with a relay.
 When the coil of the hypothetical `RUN` relay is energized the `RUN` contactor would be closed.
 This, in practice, will keep energized the `RUN` relay coil even when `START` is released.
 This allows us to achieve one of the goals: latch `RUN` when `START`